 This page was last updated on March 23, 2021.

-The new Canada Emergency Business Account will provide interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced due to the economic impacts of COVID-19.
+The Canada Emergency Business Account provides interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced due to the economic impacts of COVID-19.
 Borrowers will receive a credit of up to $20,000 if they repay the loan in full on or before December 31, 2022.
 If the loan is not repaid in full on or before December 31, 2022, it may be extended to December 31, 2025 but interest will then be charged at a rate of 5%.